 - Keep Cords Uncovered: Never run an extension cord under rugs, through walls, ceilings, or doors.
 Covering a cord prevents heat from escaping, which can lead to overheating and fire.

-- Store Properly: When not in use, coil your outdoors extension cord loosely and store it indoors in a cool, dry place, away from direct sunlight and moisture.
+- Store Properly: When not in use, coil your outdoor extension cord loosely and store it indoors in a cool, dry place, away from direct sunlight and moisture.
 This prevents the jacket material from breaking down prematurely.
 Avoid hanging cords over sharp objects like nails.

 Common Issues and How to Fix Them